WebStdFuture/Users1st/BreakoutQuestions.md

 - Accept that the membership could shrink as we focus on core values?
 - Double down on user agents as the mechanisms to pursue the values?
 - Accept that W3C is an advocacy organization for those values not just a technical SDO?
+- Make serious efforts to understand and incorporate non-technical input on draft standards?